top of page

 We have a powerful and urgent opportunity to lean into the fiscal sponsorship space to meet this moment in history.
 Those closest to the problems are closest to the solutions, but these communities need and deserve access to trusted infrastructure and "red tape expertise" to eliminate the administrative burdens that prevent community-led transformation.

 Embolden WI already offers fiscal sponsorship to these amazing partners and many others are reaching out to see fiscal sponsor support.
+Link here to learn more about our fiscal sponsorship program.

 We at Embolden WI are embracing a mindset of continuous improvement, collaboration, and courage.